 The library of useful resources from the Your Mind Matters collection is still available for you here via the link below, at any time you may wish to refer to a resource.

-Our Counsellors, Rachel Sylvester and Taylor Fletcher are leading the College in our approach to daily student wellbeing and support.
-Rachel and Taylor play a key role in the pastoral care of St Mary’s College Students.
+Our Counsellors, Rachel Sylvester, Taylor Fletcher and Olivia Dorsett are leading the College in our approach to daily student wellbeing and support.
+Rachel, Taylor and Olivia play a key role in the pastoral care of St Mary’s College Students.

 Rachel is available Monday to Friday and focuses on Senior School students.
 Rachel’s experience as a Social Worker includes Co-ordinating Save the Children Australia’s HIPPY Program and as a Family Support Worker.
 Working for SASS as a Crisis Counsellor and supporting students in a variety of Tasmanian Government and providing Supervision to UTAS students.

 Taylor Fletcher is available on Mondays, Tuesdays, Wednesdays and Fridays, and focuses on Junior School students.
 Taylor’s experience as a Social Worker has been working for Child Safety Services and non-government agencies since finishing her bachelor’s degree.
 Taylor has specialised in long term case management of young people in out of-home care, and supporting children, families and foster carers.

 Olivia is available Monday to Friday and focuses on Junior School Students.
 Olivia’s experience as a Social Worker includes working at Lifeline Australia in the role of a Crisis Supporter on the 13 11 14 phone line and she is currently studying a Master of Social Work at UTAS.
 Olivia has a special interest in crisis support, family support and supporting those who are bereaved by suicide.